expo/expo/packages/expo-splash-screen/README.md

 The easiest way to configure the splash screen in bare React Native projects is with the expo-splash-screen command.
 See the [README](https://github.com/expo/expo/tree/master/packages/expo-splash-screen-command) for more information, or run `yarn expo-splash-screen --help` in your project.

-**NOTE**: The automatic configuration currently has some issues.
+**NOTE**: The `expo-splash-screen` cli currently has some issues.
 Please refer to the manual configuration for now.
+If you ran `yarn expo-splash-screen` for Android, please delete the created files `android/app/src/main/res/values/colors_splashscreen.xml` and `android/app/src/main/res/values/styles_splashscreen.xml` and follow the **Manual Configuration** instructions.

 ### Manual Configuration